Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 than a target version.

-A **binary ladder** is a series of lookups in a single log entry's prefix tree that determines the highest version of a label that exists, and proceeds as
+A **binary ladder** is a series of lookups in a single log entry's prefix tree that determines the highest version of a label that exists, and it proceeds as
 follows:

 1. First, version `x` of the label is looked up, where `x` is a consecutively